joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 create Stripe Products in the database.
 During this task, Claude started creating new coding and architecture patterns which surprised me.
 One of the things that great engineers learn to do is to work within the patterns that are already set up in a project.
-This skill supports effective long-term maintenance of the code base.
-It is really difficult to maintain a code-base that has constantly shifting patterns.
+This skill supports effective long-term maintenance of the codebase.
+It is really difficult to maintain a codebase that has constantly shifting patterns.

 The project came with a utils file pattern where all of the api calls were being handled.
-We needed a new api call to solve the file upload issue, and instead of creating a new fuction in the utils file, Claude created it directly in the page that we were working on.
+We needed a new api call to solve the file upload issue, and instead of creating a new function in the utils file, Claude created it directly in the page that we were working on.
 This function was also going to be needed elsewhere, so this pattern violates both SOLID and DRY principles.

-That being said, this pattern was implicit in the code base and not explicitly called out in Claude's working memory through CLUADE.md or any collaborative planning doc (which we'll take a look at in Attempt 2).
+That being said, this pattern was implicit in the codebase and not explicitly called out in Claude's working memory through CLAUDE.md or any collaborative planning doc (which we'll take a look at in Attempt 2).
 I asked it to fix this by moving the function to a shared file which it did.
 Then Claude created a new `./hooks/` directory instead of adding the function to the already existing utils file.
 I finally explicitly asked it to move the code to the `./utils.js` file.
 But then in